Assassination of Charlie Kirk: Social media

 News of Kirk's death prompted fervent reactions on social media.
 The New York Times described social media as featuring heartfelt messages from the left and right, anguish about political violence, and sharply partisan and political takes.
 Mentions of, and comparisons with, the Reichstag fire and the murder of Horst Wessel soared.
 A remark Kirk had made in 2023—"It's worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment to protect our other God-given rights"—was reposted numerous times on social media after the shooting.
+Another clip resurfaced and went viral, in which he said: "I can't stand the word empathy, actually.
+I think empathy is a made-up, new-age term that does a lot of damage."
 Several far-right figures encouraged retaliatory violence against Democrats and saw the death as a recruiting event.
 Before the shooter's identity and motivations were known, several influential right-wing voices called for vengeance and war.
-In the days after the shooting, social media platforms including Meta, YouTube, Reddit, and Bluesky issued statements denouncing posts that glorified Kirk's killing, which in extreme cases included incitement to commit violence against other right-wing commentators, or figures like J. K. Rowling.
+In the days after the shooting, social media platforms including Meta, YouTube, Reddit, and Bluesky issued statements denouncing posts that glorified Kirk's killing, which in extreme cases included incitement to commit violence against other right-wing commentators, or media figures like J. K. Rowling.

 According to the Associated Press, uncensored videos showing Kirk being shot spread across social media with "lightning speed".
-Politico described this as a result of major platforms as having "dismantled many of their safeguards against toxic content — in many cases to avoid Republican criticism".
-The Tech Transparency Project, a nonprofit watchdog organization, reported that Instagram's teen accounts, which are designed with additional safety features for teens, could readily find videos of the shooting.
-Organizations that monitor media for children, including Common Sense Media and parental controls app Bark, reported spikes in traffic following the shooting as parents sought out advice on how to talk to their kids about it and prevent them from seeing the video.
+The videos were generally described as "graphic" or "gory", leading to an expectation among some that they should be censored, although the videos did not necessarily violate platform policies.
+To the extent that calls for censorship came from Republican politicians, Politico noted an apparent "whipsaw" in that many social media companies had previously "dismantled many of their safeguards against toxic content — in many cases to avoid Republican criticism".
+The Tech Transparency Project, a nonprofit watchdog organization, reported that Instagram's teen accounts, which are designed with "additional safety features for teens", could readily find videos of the shooting.
+Organizations that monitor media for children, including Common Sense Media and parental controls app Bark, reported spikes in traffic following the shooting as parents sought out advice on how to talk to their children about it and prevent them from seeing the video.
 The day after the shooting, most of the graphic videos had been removed from social media, although they still showed up in searches and algorithmic feeds, particularly on Twitter and TikTok.
+Asked about Kirk, Senator Chris Coons blamed the Internet for the extremist politics of the United States, and touted widespread Congressional support for the Kids Online Safety Act, a proposed law that CBS News characterizes as an effort to "protect children from dangerous online content".
+The audio of the gunshot that killed Kirk became a meme on TikTok.